finmoorhouse/shopping-list-app/README.md

 # Shopping List App

 This is a simple web app for grocery or shopping lists.
 A typical use case is coordinating a single list for a family or shared house.
+Original, I know.

 **NOTE**: This is still under development and not remotely ready to see the light of day.